ArteryTek/AT32F413_Firmware_Library/project/at_start_f413/examples/tmr/parallel_synchro/readme.txt

   the tmr4 is running:
   - at (tmr2 frequency)/ (tmr4 period + 1) = 200 khz and a duty cycle
   equal to tmr4_c1dt/(tmr4_pr + 1) = 60%

+  for more detailed information. please refer to the application note document AN0085.